mvolkmann/MyUnixEnv/notes/AngularNotes.md

   * The requirement to use this with creating libraries of reusable components and services makes it more difficult to deploy and use them.
-  * Sharing resuable components and services is much easier in React.
+  * Sharing reusable components and services is much easier in React.
 * use of classes
   * Typical Angular code makes far more use of classes